Naman1369/E-commerce/README.md

 - We have created an new Navbar with links to all pages.
 - We have also implemented the Navbar responsive to all screen sizes.

+## Milestone 16: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created a product details page where if click on "more info" it shows the information of the product.
+- We have also created two buttons to increase and decrease the quantity of the product.